 Is it possible to patent ideas?

 Patents cannot be issued on their own.
-Patents may be issued for inventions that demonstrate an inventive step, do not fall under the legal category of inventions that are not patentable, and may be applied to a commercial environment.
+Patents may be issued for inventions that demonstrate an inventive step, do not fall under the legal category of inventions that are not patentable and may be applied to a commercial environment.
 According to the decision in Hickton’s Patent Syndicate vs. Patents & Machine Improvements, if a concept is new and practical, it is protected by a patent.

 The Patents Act of 1970 makes no explicit reference to whether or not ideas can be patented.
-Since both invention and ideas originate from and are developed from concepts, they are quite similar.
+Since both inventions and ideas originate from and are developed from concepts, they are quite similar.
 Therefore, an idea that is useful, distinct, novel, not evident to qualified experts, and has industrial value may be patented under the Patents Act of 1970.

 Because they are neither new to the area nor the inventor’s original or distinctive works, such innovations or creations cannot be patented.
 For a patent to be issued, new items and technological advancements must be original.